 St Nicholas Church

-In 1996, the entrance to the grounds of St. Nicholas Church underwent a major transformation by the way of a new drive of York Stone and a new notice board.
-During 1997 further improvements and additions were completed as listed below:
+• In 1996, the entrance to the grounds of St. Nicholas Church underwent a major transformation with a new drive of York Stone and a new notice board.

-a) The gift to the church of a memorial window by the family of a much loved rector and his wife, John Emrys-Jones and Marise Emrys-Jones.
-The window which was designed by Alan Younger and fitted by public donations was dedicated by the Lord Bishop of Coventry on June 1st.
+• A south nave window contains the gift to the church of a memorial window by the family of a much-loved former Rector, John Emrys-Jones and his wife Marise.
+The window was designed by Alan Younger and dedicated by the Lord Bishop of Coventry on 1st June 1997.

 • During 2017-2019 major stonemasonry work took place to repair the walls of the church, with all 10 nave window surrounds on both south and north side being fully replaced with new harder stone to prevent eventual collapse due to poor weathering of the original 18th Century stone.